elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 ### Solutions

-- **Data Integration & Data Comparison**: Use a built-in method for data integration & comparison (like {% tool "seurat" %} or {% tool "scanpy" %}), including normalization, batch correction method and dimensionality reduction techniques to see their effect.
+- **Data Integration & Data Comparison**: Use a built-in method for data integration & comparison (like {% tool "seurat" %} or {% tool "scanpy" %}), including normalisation, batch correction method and dimensionality reduction techniques to see their effect.
 Here the difficulty is to make sure the integration/comparison is reliable, meaning being careful that the cell type annotations are consistent with previous knowledge and that the number/cell repartition is relevant.
 - **Annotation Consistency**: Consistent metadata and annotation practices are needed, including standardized naming and format usage.
 Re-using terms from {% tool "uniprot" %} or {% tool "gene-ontology" %} should be considered.

 ## Datatype consistency and interoperability across formats